CFB Rockcliffe

-Rockcliffe Air Station
+Early history

 In 1918 the Royal Air Force sought a flying field in the Ottawa area for experimental mail flights.
 A field behind a military rifle range located on the banks of the Ottawa River in Rockcliffe Park, several kilometres downstream from Ottawa was converted to an airstrip and became known as the Rockcliffe Air Station.

 After the Canadian Parliament's 1920 Air Regulations came into effect, the Rockcliffe Air Station was chosen as an ideal site for supporting both an air harbour and a flying field.
-The new air harbour, or airport, opened later in 1920 as the Ottawa Air Station, and was one of the six original airfields opened across Canada by the new Air Board.
+The Ottawa Air Station was one of five stations established by the Canadian Air Board's Flying Operations Branch during its first summer of operations in 1920.
 Major activities conducted by the Air Board at the Ottawa Air Station included military aerial photography for topographic mapping in Canada, air transportation, and aeronautical experimentation.
 The airport also served as a major centre for early aircraft testing.

-RCAF Station Rockcliffe

 In 1922 the civilian components of the Air Board began to consolidate into the Canadian Air Force, which became part of the newly established Department of National Defence the following year and was renamed the Royal Canadian Air Force (RCAF) in 1924.
 Thus the facility gained the second-longest association with the nation's air defence after RCAF Station Borden.
 After a few name changes, the facility took the name RCAF Station Ottawa in 1936.
 In 1940, this name would change again to RCAF Station Rockcliffe.

 On March 12, 1930, Canadian World War I flying ace William George Barker crashed into the Ottawa River and died during an aerial demonstration over the field.
 In July 1931, Charles Lindbergh and Anne Morrow Lindbergh visited the airport during their northern surveying tour.

+Second World War

 The airfield's runways were paved in 1939 in preparation for operations during World War II.
 RCAF Station Rockliffe participated in the British Commonwealth Air Training Plan and — as the nearest airport to the centre of the capital — was involved in many other kinds of testing, training, and transport operations, including the transport of mail to Europe using B-17 Flying Fortresses and B-24 Liberators.
 Immediately after the war, in September 1945, RCAF Station Rockcliffe was the site of the first jet aircraft demonstration in Canada.

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Rockcliffe, Ontario at 45°28′N 75°38′W with a variation of 14 degrees west and elevation of 175 ft.
 Three runways were listed as follows: